nasa/astrobee/scripts/docker/readme.md

 # Usage instructions for Docker

+Make sure you have Docker installed in your Ubuntu system following the [installation instructions](https://docs.docker.com/engine/install/ubuntu/) and [post-installation steps for Linux](https://docs.docker.com/engine/install/linux-postinstall/).

 Here there are instructions on how to build and run the FSW using Docker.
 First, clone the flight software repository and media:

     git clone https://github.com/nasa/astrobee.git $SOURCE_PATH
     git submodule update --init --depth 1 description/media

-The docker image for the astrobee FSW is divided throughout 2 docker files.
+The docker image for the astrobee FSW is divided throughout 2 docker files:

-Available docker files:

-- `astrobee_base.Dockerfile` - Contains installation of all astrobee dependencies the Ubuntu + ROS setup.
+- `astrobee_base.Dockerfile` - Contains installation of all astrobee dependencies (Ubuntu + ROS setup).
 - `astrobee.Dockerfile` - Builds the astrobee FSW code on top of astrobee_base.

+For rebuilding the FSW you can use:

-- `astrobee_quick.Dockerfile` - Builds the astrobee FSW code using a previous astrobee image as a build cache.
+- `astrobee_quick.Dockerfile` - Builds the astrobee FSW code using a previous astrobee image as a build cache (if you want to clear the cache use astrobee.Dockerfile instead).
 This dramatically speeds up build times for small changes.

 The Docker files accept the following version args (note that they must match up):